Syafinaz Selamat: Early life

 Syafinaz Selamat is the youngest child out of 11 siblings, and was born in the Pontian District of Johor in Malaysia.
 Syafinaz began her singing journey as a child singer at the age of 7 in events around her hometown in the Batu Pahat District.

-At the age of 9, Syafinaz was recommended to join a talent search hosted by Radio Televisyen Malaysia (RTM) by her sister who worked there.
+At the age of 9, Syafinaz was recommended to join a talent search produced by Radio Televisyen Malaysia (RTM) by her sister who worked there.
 Syafinaz soon became a regular singer alongside her duet partner Eliza in RTM radio segments, and RTM national television's children's programme that was aired during festive seasons.

 Syafinaz landed her first record deal at the age of 15, and her first album titled after her own name, Syafinaz was launched in 1989.

 Artistry

 Aside of beginning her singing journey at the age of 7, Syafinaz also enrolled in the electric organ lesson and the piano lesson respectively at the age of 7 and 10.
 Syafinaz then continued her music education in the Universiti Teknologi MARA (UiTM) and graduated with a Bachelor's degree in Music.
 She is also a classically trained singer under the tutelage of Siti Chairani Proehoeman (voice), Muzaffar Abdullah (piano), as well as veterans in the Malaysian music education and classical performance scene.
 Syafinaz also took initiative by completing a short course in Germany with Heidrun Maria Hahn, a German opera singer, before taking on a commitment as an opera singer.

-Syafinaz's operatic soprano voice fach is dramatic coloratura soprano, making her suited for repertoire and arias from composers such as Mozart, Puccini, Bellini, Delibes and Verdi.
+Syafinaz's operatic soprano voice fach is dramatic coloratura soprano and ranges from D3 to F6, making her suited for repertoire and arias from composers such as Mozart, Puccini, Bellini, Delibes and Verdi.
 She was chosen to play the role of the soprano solo in Carl Orff's opera Carmina Burana with 100 choir members and the National Symphony Orchestra of Malaysia, conducted by Roland Peelman.